 In May 2019, Marise was re-appointed as Minister for Foreign Affairs and appointed as the Minister for Women.

-From its inception in 2003, Marise was co-convenor of the Parliamentary Friends of Dementia (PFOD) group until February 2011 and is currently co-Chair of the Parliamentary Friends of Rugby League group.
+From its inception in 2003, Marise was co-convenor of the Parliamentary Friends of Dementia (PFOD) group until February 2011 and was the former co-Chair of the Parliamentary Friends of Rugby League group.

-Based in western Sydney for over ten years, Marise has come to know the local community well and now works alongside local organisations and businesses to help the region develop its great potential.
+Based in western Sydney for over twenty years, Marise has come to know the local community well and now works alongside local organisations and businesses to help the region develop its great potential.

 Outside parliament, Marise continues to work in the community on issues as diverse as human rights, emerging technologies and the implications of our ageing population.